trebor/soul-bound/rfc.md

 * **MintRequest Stake < S_mint**
   * Validators and Ledger smart contracts check `stake ≥ S_mint`.
   * If the stake is insufficient, the transaction is reverted or the request is rejected with error code `INSUFFICIENT_STAKE`.
-* **Sponsor Stake < S_sponsor**
+* **Sponsor Stake Insufficient**
   * Sponsor attempts to vouch without locking the required tokens.
   * Session is aborted and Sponsor receives a "stake too low" error.
   * No attestation is recorded.

 ## **10.4 Replay or Duplicate Sessions**